US STOCKS-Wall St tops new highs on Democrat-driven stimulus hopes

 Investors are now awaiting a comprehensive December jobs report, which is expected on Friday.

-DXC Technology Co surged 8.9% as France’s IT consulting group Atos SE made a more than $10 billion takeover approach for its U.S. rival, according to two sources with knowledge of the matter.
+DXC Technology Co surged 9.3%, the largest gainer on the S&P, as France’s IT consulting group Atos SE made a more than $10 billion takeover approach for its U.S. rival, according to two sources with knowledge of the matter.

-Advancing issues outnumbered declining ones on the NYSE by a 1.72-to-1 ratio; on Nasdaq, a 2.88-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.72-to-1 ratio; on Nasdaq, a 2.98-to-1 ratio favored advancers.

 Our Standards: The Thomson Reuters Trust Principles.